Zach Agnos: Professional career

-Agnos was drafted as a pitcher by the Colorado Rockies in the 10th round, with the 296th overall selection, of the 2022 Major League Baseball draft.
+The Colorado Rockies selected Agnos as a pitcher in the 10th round, with the 296th overall selection of the 2022 Major League Baseball draft.
 He received a $165,000 signing bonus.
+He pitched once for the Arizona Complex League Rockies that summer, allowing a home run.

-Agnos began working his way through the Rockies farm system with the Low-A Fresno Grizzlies in 2023.
-During his debut season, Agnos earned a 2.06 ERA with a 1.01 WHIP, 11.7 K/9 rate, and 2.2 BB/9 rate in 52 1/3 innings with 27 saves (which led Minor League Baseball).
+Agnos was the closer for the Low-A Fresno Grizzlies in 2023.
+He had a 2.06 ERA, 1.01 WHIP, 11.7 K/9 rate, and 2.2 BB/9 rate in 52 1/3 innings with 27 saves, which led Minor League Baseball.
 He was also named a California League All-Star.

 In 2024, Agnos began the season with the High-A Spokane Indians.
-In 24 2/3 innings across 21 games, he earned a 0.73 ERA and 0.69 WHIP with a 10.9 K/9 rate, 0.7 BB/9 rate, and 10 saves.
+In 24 2/3 innings across 21 games, he had a 0.73 ERA and 0.69 WHIP with a 10.9 K/9 rate, 0.7 BB/9 rate, and 10 saves.
 In June, the Rockies promoted Agnos to the Double-A Hartford Yard Goats, where he posted a 1.95 ERA in 27 2/3 innings pitched.
 He finished the season with a combined 1.38 ERA across High-A and Double-A in 36 outings with 51 strikeouts.

 Agnos was assigned to the Triple-A Albuquerque Isotopes to begin the 2025 season.
-On April 20, 2025, Agnos was selected to the 40-man roster and promoted to the major leagues for the first time and made his debut the same day.
-On June 10, Agnos took the mound in the top of the ninth inning with a three-run lead over the San Francisco Giants for the save opportunity.
-He subsequently served up a solo home run to Casey Schmitt to start the inning, then issued three walks to surrender the 5–2 lead and was officially charged for the blown save, losing the game 6–5.
-The next day, Agnos was again called to the mound in a relief effort with a 6–3 lead in the 8th inning, but was charged with a second blown save as the Rockies lost again to the Giants 10–7.
+On April 20, Agnos was selected to the 40-man roster and promoted to the major leagues for the first time and made his debut the same day.
+He did not allow a run in his first six outings, capping that streak with saves on April 30 and May 1.

+On June 10, Agnos entered in the top of the ninth inning with a three-run lead over the San Francisco Giants for the save opportunity.
+He subsequently gave up a solo home run to Casey Schmitt to start the inning, then issued three walks and another hit while recording only 1 out and was charged with a loss.
+The next day, Agnos entered another close game, allowing an inherited runner to score the go-ahead run in another Giants, come-from-behind win.
+The two losing efforts nearly doubled his ERA from 2.79 to 5.48.

+Agnos went on the injured list on July 27 with an elbow injury.
+He returned on September 24.
+He finished his rookie season with a 1–3 record with 4 saves, a 6.61.ERA, and 19 strikeouts in 31 1/3 innings.

+Personal life

+Agnos's older brother Jake also pitched for the East Carolina Pirates.
+The New York Yankees selected Jake in the fourth round of the 2019 MLB draft, and he pitched in the minors for one season.
+Jake also pitched for the U.S. collegiate national team, throwing four perfect innings of relief against Cuba in Havana in 2018.
+They have two other siblings.